TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/SharedResponsibiltyModel.md

 Therefore CSP (Azure) manages security of the cloud like:

-- Disk Storage
-- Database
+- Database (ensuring effective functionality of underlying infrastructure)
-- Networking
+- Networking control configuration (network infrastructure )
-- Global infrastructure (regions,AZ, region pairs)
+- Global infrastructure (regions,AZ, region pairs) physical security

 While security in the cloud is the responsibility of the customer like: